Akachi-Anabanti/0xJava/100-days_of_Java/day-3/README.md

 10. **Inheritance**

     **Challenge:** Create a base class `Vehicle` with a method `start()`.
 Then create a subclass `Car` that overrides `start()` to return `"Car started"` and a subclass `Bike` that returns `"Bike started"`.
 Demonstrate polymorphism by calling `start()` on a `Vehicle` reference that points to a `Car` and a `Bike`.

+11. **StringBuilder vs. StringBuffer**

+    **Challenge:** Create a class named `TextProcessor` with methods to demonstrate the use of `StringBuilder` and `StringBuffer`.
+Implement the following methods:

+    - **Method 1:** `public String reverseTextUsingBuilder(String text)` - Use `StringBuilder` to reverse the given string and return the result.
+    - **Method 2:** `public String reverseTextUsingBuffer(String text)` - Use `StringBuffer` to reverse the given string and return the result.
+    - **Method 3:** `public void comparePerformance(String text)` - Compare the performance of `StringBuilder` and `StringBuffer` by measuring the time taken to reverse a large string using both classes.

+    Test these methods in the `main` function with sample strings and a large string to observe their behavior and performance differences.